Cornelius "Tenoo" Coleman: Career

-Style and Influence
+Style and influence

 Charles "Hungry" Williams first studied drums during the time he spent in New Orleans' Municipal Boys Home.
-His musical education continued when he studied Fats Domino's drummer Cornelius "Tenoo" Coleman.
+His musical education continued when he studied Coleman.
 Williams recalled, "Fats used to play at Bogen's Patio on Claiborne and Forstall, plus he was playing at another joint called the Hot Spot a block away.
 I got hooked up with Fats and I started valeting for Fats.
 Because all I'd do is go there and sit there and look at Cornelius Coleman, Tenoo was what we called him.
 I'd sit and watch him, because I idolized the dude.
 He was fast, man, fast."
 Williams continued, "And every time I got a chance, I'd set up Tenoo's drums like an hour before the gig, and I would sit on his drums and practice before the gig started."
 Coleman, left-handed like Williams, also taught Walter "Popee" Lastie.

-Walter "Popee" Lastie recalled, "Every month they would have a children’s hour at the Hot Spot.
+Lastie recalled, "Every month they would have a children’s hour at the Hot Spot.
 That’s where Fats Domino used to play; and Cornelius Coleman would stand behind me with his hands on my shoulders.
-He was left-handed and he’d cross his hands and play beats on me, and if I played it wrong, he would slap me!
+He was left-handed and he'd cross his hands and play beats on me, and if I played it wrong, he would slap me!
 So I had to learn that way."
-Walter "Popee" Lastie, would later play with Fats Domino, Professor Longhair, and Dr. John.
+Lastie, would later play with Fats Domino, Professor Longhair, and Dr. John.

 John "Jab'o" Starks was an R&B drummer from Mobile, Alabama.
-As a young man he was mentored on the drums by Cornelius "Tenoo" Coleman.
+As a young man he was mentored on the drums by Coleman.
 "A lot of those New Orleans drummers would come through, and I got a lot of stuff from those guys", Starks said.
 "Tenoo [Coleman] was...as funky as any of them...
 I learned some of that funk by listening to Tenoo."
 Starks went on to play with Bobby "Blue" Bland and James Brown, among others.